idea-fasoc/OpenFASOC/README.md

 # Design Generation

-Our fully open source flow only supports the temperature sensor generation so far.
+Our fully open-source flow only supports the temperature sensor generation so far.
 We are working on adding additional generators in the near future.

 The generators are located inside `OpenFASOC/generators/`, the target for temperature sensor generation is `sky130hd_temp` and located inside `OpenFASOC/generators/temp-sense-gen`, the following parameters are supported: